-The prevailing level of interest rates and the provision or withdrawal of other accommodative monetary and fiscal policies, which are impacted by factors outside of the Issuer's control, including the fiscal and monetary policies of governments and central banks, as well as UK and international political and economic conditions, affect the Issuer's results of operations, financial condition and return on capital.
-The Bank of England has started to tighten monetary policy in response to high inflation and a buoyant labour market.
-While the Bank of England base rate of interest remains quite low by historic standards at 2.25 per cent. as of October 2022, inflation remains considerably above the Bank of England's 2 per cent. target and there is a high degree of risk about how sharply rates might need to increase.
+(A) The prevailing level of interest rates and the provision or withdrawal of other accommodative monetary and fiscal policies, which are impacted by factors outside of the Issuer's control, including the fiscal and monetary policies of governments and central banks, as well as UK and international political and economic conditions, affect the Issuer's results of operations, financial condition and return on capital.
+The Bank of England has continued to tighten monetary policy in response to high inflation and a buoyant labour market.
+The Bank of England base rate of interest has been raised to 5.25 per cent. as of August 2023, an increase of 515 basis points since before December 2021.
+Even though interest rates are at their highest since 2008, it is possible that the Bank of England may need to increase rates further to bring inflation back to target.